ssnepenthe/clockwork-for-wp/README.md

 PHP 7.1 or greater, WP 5.5 or greater and Composer.

 ## Installation
+This plugin currently requires composer.

+If your site is already using composer, add this repo as a VCS repository to your root composer.json and then install as usual (i.e. `composer require ssnepenthe/clockwork-for-wp --dev`).

-For now either [require dev-master via Composer using a vcs repository](https://getcomposer.org/doc/05-repositories.md#vcs) or clone this repo into your plugins directory and manually run `composer install`.
+Otherwise, clone this repo into your plugins directory and manually run `composer install`.

 Optionally install one of the Clockwork browser extensions ([Chrome](https://chrome.google.com/webstore/detail/clockwork/dmggabnehkmmfmdffgajcflpdjlnoemp), [Firefox](https://addons.mozilla.org/en-US/firefox/addon/clockwork-dev-tools/)).